 - Hypothyroidism

-- Eye disorders
+- Eye disorders (e.g., cataracts)

 Living Environment: Is This Breed Right for You?

-Ideal For:
+Ideal for:

-- Families with space
+- Families with older children and sufficient space (yard recommended)

-- Small apartments
+- Small apartments or homes without outdoor access

-- Extremely hot regions
+- Extremely hot or humid regions (without strong climate control)

 Pros & Cons